On $p$-adic integral moduli schemes and local models for PEL type D: Introduction

 In this paper we treat the quasi-split, non-split even orthogonal similitude group.
 This case has not previously been treated in the literature; moreover, our results apply to every parahoric level.
 We show that imposing the spin condition yields a flat local model with reduced special fiber; equivalently, the spin local model agrees with the canonical local model.
 This proves \cite[Conjecture~8.1]{PR} in our quasi-split setting.
-A key (and somewhat unexpected) simplifying feature of the quasi-split non-split case is an irreducibility phenomenon for the special fiber in the maximal parahoric situation (Theorem~\ref{intro.str}), which is crucial for our reducedness argument; this contrasts with the split case, where the analogous special fiber has two irreducible components.
+Together with the split case, this proves the Pappas--Rapoport flatness conjecture for the even orthogonal groups arising in the PEL type \(D\) setting.
+A key geometric feature of the quasi-split non-split case is an irreducibility phenomenon for the special fiber in the maximal parahoric situation (Theorem~\ref{intro.str}), which is crucial for our reducedness argument; this contrasts with the split case, where the analogous special fiber has two irreducible components.
+In the maximal parahoric case, we also give an explicit moduli-theoretic description of the Schubert varieties appearing in the special fiber.
 In the course of the proof we also establish that the naive local model is topologically flat, thereby verifying \cite[Conjecture~2.7.1]{PRS}.
 As arithmetic applications, we show that the resulting spin condition also yields a normal, Cohen–Macaulay, flat integral moduli space of PEL type D with reduced special fiber, and that the associated Shimura variety is an open and closed subscheme of its generic fiber; moreover, we obtain an explicit moduli interpretation of the corresponding orthogonal Rapoport–Zink space.
 Finally, for a specific maximal parahoric level, using the resulting moduli description of the spin local model we show that the blow-up along the unique closed Schubert stratum in the special fiber yields an explicit regular semi-stable model.
 We expect that such explicit semi-stable models will find applications to arithmetic intersections problems (for instance, in the context of Kudla’s program).